Musement: History

-Founded in mid-2013, Musement is an Italian-based start-up that secured funding from 360 Capital Partners (previously invested in YOOX, MutuiOnline), Italian Angels for Growth and other investors in September 2013.
+Founded in mid-2013, Musement was an Italian-based start-up that secured funding from 360 Capital Partners (previously invested in YOOX, MutuiOnline), Italian Angels for Growth and other investors in September 2013.
 It closed $10 million in Series B funding in 2016.
 Musement acquired Triposo in October 2017.

 In September 2018, Musement was acquired by TUI Group.

+In October 2020, the prior TUI Destination Experiences, which owned Musement, was renamed TUI Musement.